 How do make and model affect car insurance rates?

 Insurance companies gather a lot of data to determine car insurance rates.
 Data on each make and model is part of that calculation.
-A big part of that is the value of the car and the cost to repair it.
+A big part of that is the value of the car and the cost to repair it, which is how much the insurance company could potentially pay in a claim.

 For example, a Porsche costs a lot more to buy and also costs more to repair because of high-end parts.
 On the other hand, a Kia costs less and also tends to have lower repair bills.

 At the model level, it's much the same.
-A more expensive model like the company's top-end SUV will cost more than the base model compact sedan.
+A more expensive model like a top-end luxury SUV will cost more than the base model compact sedan.

 In addition to value and repair costs, insurance companies look at safety ratings, crash statistics, and theft statistics to calculate car insurance rates.